Colonoscopy

 Dietary Requirements

-The day before your procedure, you’ll need to follow a clear liquid diet.
+The day before your procedure, follow a clear liquid diet.
 This includes Jello, broth, coffee, tea, and any other liquids that are clear and see-through.
-Depending on your medical history, you may be instructed to hold certain medications in the days leading up to your appointment as well.
+Depending on your medical history, you may be instructed to hold certain medications in the days leading up to your procedure as well.

 Bowel Preparation

-Beginning the evening before your procedure, you’ll start your bowel preparation.
-There are several options available, including both prescription and over-the-counter products, with choices ranging from liquids to pills.
+Bowel preparation starts the evening before the procedure.
+Available options include both prescription and over-the-counter products, as well as liquids or pills.
 Typically, the preparation involves drinking 1-4 liters of liquid laxatives along with water or other clear liquids.
-During this process, it’s a good idea to stay near a restroom.
-Many centers recommend a split-dose prep, where part is taken the evening before and the rest is completed the morning of your procedure.
-Once you’ve finished the prep, you can usually continue to enjoy clear liquids until about 2 hours before your appointment.
+During this process, stay near a restroom.
+A split-dose prep is often recommended, where part of the prep is taken the evening before and the rest is completed the morning before your procedure.
+Once you have finished the prep, you can usually continue to enjoy clear liquids until about 2 hours before your appointment.

 A healthcare professional discussing screening results with a patient in a private office.